FaizFk/ASAP-FAQs/README.md

 npm start
 ```

-*After Successfull running of backend you would see the line Server is running on port 5000 and Connected to MongoDB*
+*After Successfull running of backend you would see the line "Server is running on port 5000" and "Connected to MongoDB"*

- - **Run the Frontend [Optional]**
+- ### Run the Frontend [Optional]

 *I have created a small fronted that uses these APIs, if you just want to test API then you can skip this step*